 “I’m most proud of the win in mid-2014, as it was the first race I won together with Sabine Schmitz and Klaus Abbelen, the regular driver line-up,” Huisman says about the convincing win in the Grenzlandrennen.
 “No help from our usual stand-in Patrick Pilet.”

-In spite of all the success, there were some disappointments.
-Like during the Opel 6h ADAC Ruhr-Pokal-Rennen, which was ran under changing weather conditions.
+Regardless of all the success, there were some disappointments.
+Like during the Opel 6h ADAC Ruhr-Pokal-Rennen, which was ran in challenging weather conditions.

-“The biggest disappointment was without a doubt when I was leading in VLN7 and made a small mistake in the rain at the slowest part of the track and slid off.
-Gone victory.”
+“The biggest disappointment was without a doubt when I was leading in VLN7 and made a small mistake in the rain at the slowest part of the track and slid off: Gone was the victory.”

 2014 saw many VLN races tainted with heavy crashes.
 In response, the German Motor Sports Federation (DMSB) recently introduced a special Nordschleife license, the goal of which is to keep inexperienced drivers from participating in the highly competitive VLN series.